What is GA4?

 As part of the switch, Google will be stopping support and tracking for Universal Analytics – the current version that marketers know and love.
 Google is currently keeping it vague when it comes to how long historic data from Universal Analytics will be available, but the consensus is six months from July 2023.
 What this means though, is that businesses will no longer be able to access the reports and data they have become used to, and this data won’t continue to track in Universal Analytics.

-While July may seem a way away, businesses need to act now to gather as much data as possible.
+Businesses need to act now to gather as much data as possible.
 As we are already within a year of the switch, the deadline for capturing data in GA4 for year-on-year comparisons has already passed.
 To avoid further disruption, the sooner you can start tracking data in GA4 the better.

 Planning your switch now will not only allow for as complete tracking as possible but will make sure your team are trained and prepared to use GA4.
 If you don’t currently have the resource to switch or are unsure if Google Analytics 4 is the right move for your business, we recommend at least weighing up your options and evaluating your reporting tools as soon as possible.